Sofia-Carrion/Ipad_Stand/README.md

   <img src="iPad_D2.jpg" alt="Design 2" width="400"/>
 </p>

-To create the CAD model, I took precise measurements of the iPad to ensure a snug fit, allowing the device to stand relatively upright.
+To create the CAD model, I took precise measurements of the iPad to ensure a snug fit and used an online model to observe its appearance, allowing the device to stand relatively upright.

 PDF of (very) condensed design process in form of sketches: [PDF_Sketches](IPad_Stand.pdf).